stuyvesant-cs/dwlessons/fcs/06_css.md

 ---
 template: main

+#### Content Sizing
+- If you do not specify the size of an HTML element, a web browser will attempt to make it large enough to contain whatever content it has.
+- Once you specify a size, a browser will use your values, regardless of how the content may or may not fit.
+- This means that the content may _not_ fit in the element anymore.
+By default, a browser will let the content bleed out into surrounding elements. this can be modified using th `overflow` property:
+  - `overflow: visible`: default behavior, show the overflowing content.
+  - `overflow: hidden`: do not show the overflowing content (not advised)
+  - `overflow: auto`: add scroll bars to show overflow content.

+---
+template: main

 #### More Layout Options
 `float` is a CSS property that places an element in the left or right side of its parent element, but allows text and inline elements to wrap around it.